Term::ReadLine::Gnu Functions

 A reference to an alternative function to create matches.

-If this function exists and returns null list or undef
+If this function exists and returns null list or undef, or if this

 array of strings returned will be used.